 The EDA background mean and standard deviations are computed in the enda_pp family which runs after completion of the EDA background forecasts family.
-The first job of the enda_pp family is ens_stats, where the EDA background fields are retrieved from storage and their ensemble mean and standard deviations are computed.
-In this job background fields are also computed by GH_RH for parameters (geopotential height and relative humidity) which are needed for observation first guess checks but are not directly computed by the EDA.
+The first task of the enda_pp family is ens_stats_members, where the EDA background fields are retrieved from storage and necessary pre-processing operations are carried out.
+These include the computation of fields which are not archived from the EDA run (Geopotential Height, Relative Humidity, Radiative Radiances for a selection of sensors).
+The ens_stats_members task is split into a number of sub-tasks (ens_stats_mem) equal to the size of the EDA in order to parallelize the computations on the different EDA members.